-There are two fellowships available for orthopaedic trainees and consultants who are planning to spend a period of time working in the developing world.
-Both are annual awards of an airfare, plus £1000 towards the cost of accommodation.
+There are two eponymous fellowships available for orthopaedic trainees who are planning to spend a period of time working in the developing world.
+Each award is for £1500 towards the cost of travel, accommodation and living expenses.

 The BMA International Department has developed a guidance document for doctors to take time out to work and train in developing countries.
 'Broadening your horizons: a guide to taking time out and work and train in developing countries' has been developed in consultation with key bodies from medical education and employment.